 Background.
-As discussed above in section III, the DOL recently finalized its participant-level fee disclosure regulations on October 14, 2010.
-The regulations will require annual and quarterly disclosures of plan-related fee information and annual disclosures of investment-related information to participants, effective with plan years beginning on or after November 1, 2011.
+As discussed above in section III, the DOL finalized its participant-level fee disclosure regulations on October 14, 2010 and required plan fiduciaries to implement them commencing August 30, 2012.
+The regulations require annual and quarterly disclosures of plan-related fee information and annual disclosures of investment-related information to participants.
 The annual investment-related disclosures are required to be provided in the form of a comparative chart.
 Proposed Appendix for Annual Comparative Chart.
 Under the DOL's proposed change to its participant-level fee disclosure regulations, the annual comparative chart with investment-related disclosures would need to be supplemented with an appendix that includes additional information about any target date fund series included in the plan's menu of investment options.
 This appendix would be required, even if the target date fund series is not utilized as the plan's default investment option.
 The information required in the appendix is substantially similar to the applicable information required under the proposed change to the QDIA notice, as described above (i.e., explanation of glide path and any reference to a particular date in the fund's name, disclaimer regarding investment losses near and following retirement).